Angels We Have Heard

 Join us for a wonderful brunch to kick-off this holiday season.
 Our youth are preparing and serving a pancake brunch with a visit from Ms. Claus!
 Wear your pajamas to church and join us as we celebrate the season and raise funds for the 30 Hour Famine.
 Donations will be taken at the door.
 There will be a super fun pajama contest too.
 Cost to enter the contest is $2.

 The 30 Hour Famine is the youth group’s main mission project.
 We partner with World Vision to raise funds to combat world hunger.
-This year we will be sending some of our funds to Casa del Buen Trato, the home for abused girls in Peru, and we will be marking all funds raised to be sent to Peru through World Vision.
-Our famine dates are February 22-23.
+This year our proceeds will be divided between Team Brownsville and World Vision’s work in Honduras.
+Our Famine dates are February 28-29.

-Join us at Trinity this Advent season as we travel back to a starry night in Bethlehem and rejoice that our Savior is born.
+Children from Pre-K through 5th grade are invited to join us at Trinity this Advent season as we travel back to a night in Bethlehem and rejoice that our Savior is born.
 We remember the anticipation and joy of receiving the good news!
-Children from Pre-K through 5th grade will enjoy music, storytelling, crafts, and games each Sunday in Advent.
-Our journey begins December 2 and ends December 16, all during the Sunday school hour from 9:45-10:45 am.
+Children will enjoy music, storytelling, crafts, and games each Sunday in Advent.
+Our journey begins December 1 and ends December 15, all during the Sunday school hour from 9:45-10:45 am.

 Serve & Give